oddlama/autokernel/README.md

 ## Acknowledgements

-I would like to especially thank the following projects and people:
+I would like to especially thank the following projects and people behind them:

 - [kconfiglib](https://github.com/ulfalizer/Kconfiglib) for the awesome python library to load and process Kconfig files, whithout which this project would have been impossible.
 - [sympy](https://www.sympy.org/) for the sophisitcated symbolic logic solver